ShabaniLab/TQC-Braiding-Nanowire/docs/DOC-WORK.md

 # TQC Compiler - Work Done

-The work was done in multiple, incremental stages:
-1. Stage 1
-    - Compiler architecture - initial
-    - Preprocessing Nanowire
-    - Algorithm - Rules
-    - Algorithm - Validation phase
-    - Algorithm - Braiding phase
-    - 2-qubit CNOT gate
-1. Stage 2
-    - Voltage regulation
-    - Braiding direction
-1. Stage 3
-    - Animation Nanowire
-    - Animation Braiding
-1. Stage 4
-    - Measurement and Fusion
-1. Stage 5 - Universal gates
-    - Hadamard (1-qubit)
-    - Pauli X (1-qubit)
-    - Phase S (1-qubit)
-1. Stage 6
-    - Compiler architecture - redesign
+## Index

 ### Stage 1
+1. Compiler architecture - initial
+1. Preprocessing Nanowire
+1. Algorithm - Rules
+1. Algorithm - Validation phase
+1. Algorithm - Braiding phase
+1. 2-qubit CNOT gate implementation

+### Stage 2
+1. Voltage regulation
+1. Braiding direction

+### Stage 3
+1. Animation Nanowire
+1. Animation Braiding

+### Stage 4
+1. Measurement and Fusion

+### Stage 5 - Universal gates
+1. Hadamard (1-qubit)
+1. Pauli X (1-qubit)
+1. Phase S (1-qubit)

+### Stage 6
+1. Compiler architecture - redesign

+## Stage 1

-1. This is the basic implementation, so some of the rules (3, 5, 6 and 7) haven't been included in the algorithm.
+1. In this 1st stage, some of the rules (3, 5, 6, 7 and 8) haven't been implemented from the algorithm.
+And the program is for the 2-qubit **CNOT** gate.
 2. The entire braiding operations are of 2 basic categories:
-    - The braiding involves 2 particles on the **same branch**.
-Sequences (3, 4), (1, 2), (4, 5), (3, 6) and (5, 6) belong to this category.
+    - Braiding involving 2 particles on the **same branch**.
+        - Sequences from the CNOT gate - `[(3, 4), (1, 2), (4, 5), (3, 6), (5, 6)]` belong to this category.
-    - The braiding involves 2 particles on the **different branches** AND one particle is on the **inner position** on one branch AND the other particle is on the **outer position** of the other branch AND another particle on the inner position on the latter branch is blocking the latter particle.
-Sequences (3, 5) and (4, 6) belong to this category.
-Voltage regulation is required ONLY in this case.
+    - Braiding involving 2 particles on **different branches**
+        - One particle is on the **inner position** on one branch
+        - AND the other particle is on the **outer position** of the other branch
+        - AND another particle on the inner position on the latter branch is blocking the latter particle.
+Sequences `[(3, 5), (4, 6)]` belong to this category.
+        - **Voltage regulation** is required ONLY in this case.

-3. The output, for the given braiding sequence, is displayed below (without the comments in ```particle-movements.csv```):
+3. The output, for the given braiding sequence, is displayed below (without the voltage values in particle-movements.csv):
 ```
 Braiding particles (3, 4)
 4,c'-x2-m